netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite-script.md

 A Service Mesh architecture (like Istio or LinkerD) can be complex to manage.
 Service Mesh lite architecture is much simpler to get started to achieve the same requirements.
 To more about Service Mesh lite architecture refer [this](https://github.com/citrix/citrix-k8s-ingress-controller/blob/smlUpdate/docs/deploy/service-mesh-lite.md)

-To deploy an application in a Service Mesh lite architecture, you need to perform multiple tasks which include:
+To deploy an application in a Service Mesh lite architecture using Citrix portfolios, you need to perform multiple tasks which include:

 - Modifying the existing services to make them headless services
 - Creating a service to point to Citrix ADC CPX
 - Creating Ingress rules
+- Creating Citrix Ingress Controller for Tier-1 ADC if dual-tier topology is required.

 However, when you want to deploy multiple applications which consist of several microservices, you may need an easier way you deploy the services in a Service Mesh lite architecture.
 Citrix provides you an automated way to generate ready to deploy YAMLs out of your application YAMLs for Service Mesh lite deployment.

-This topic provides information on how to generate all the necessary YAMLs for Service Mesh lite deployment from your existing YAMLs using the Citrix provided script.
+This topic provides information on how to generate all the necessary YAMLs for Service Mesh lite deployment, where E-W traffic will be handled by Citrix ADC CPX, from your existing YAMLs using the Citrix provided script.

 **Prerequisites**

+- Ensure python has version 3.7 and above.
 - Ensure that pip3 is installed.
 - Install the required Python libraries using the following command: